Dragino LoRaWAN Gateway Setup

 REPORT~ # PULL_DATA sent: 1 (100.00% acknowledged).
 This indicates that the

-As part of Milestone 1.5 of the Light Gateway project roadmap, you will be able to onboard data only hotspots such as the Dragino to appear on the coverage map, and then, in Milestone 2, earn HNT for data transfers (but not for Proof of Coverage).
-See Light Hotspots - BETA for more information.
+As part of the Light Hotspot project, a new class of Hotspots called "Data-Only Hotspots" can be added to the blockchain, meaning Dragino LPS80/DLOS8 Hotspots can be added to the Network.
+These Hotspots can mine HNT for transferring data but never for Proof-of-Coverage.
+See Light Hotspots for more information.
 This process will require using the Helium command-line interface (CLI) Wallet to submit the onboarding and assert location transactions.